DJDarkCyber/AnnaUnivDataScience/README.md

 download these files and upload it in your drive https://drive.google.com/

-and open the file (just double click the .iynb file)
+and open the file (just double click the .ipynb file)

 and now just press `shift + Enter` until it reaches the last line.